cis198-2016s/slides/03/content.md

 ---
 ## Trait Objects

-- It is also possible to have Rust perform _dynamic_ dispatch through the use of *Trait Objects*.
+- It is also possible to have Rust perform _dynamic_ dispatch through the use of *trait objects*.
 - A trait object is something like `Box<Foo>` or `&Foo`
 - The data behind the reference/box must implement the trait `Foo`.
-- The concrete type underlying the trait is erased-- it can't be determined.
+- The concrete type underlying the trait is erased; it can't be determined.

 ---
 ## Trait Objects